 Do you like to know more?
 Read the following tips to be successful in watching the sunrise for a jaw-dropping moment in your life.

 Watching the sunrise on Mount Hehuanshan is very popular in Taiwan.
-If possible go weekdays, weekends are busy and fully booked.
-Don’t book the room in advance.
+If possible go weekdays, weekends are super busy and fully booked.
+Don’t book the room far in advance.
 Check the weather forecast when traveling through Taiwan Taiwan Weather

 Pick a date when the forecast for the mountain range is good or even excellent.
 The receptionist told me often people are disappointed due to the bad weather.
-The whole week before our stay in November was always foggy and rainy.
+The whole week before our stay in November it was always foggy and rainy.

 - Visitor center opening hours: 8.30 until 4.30 pm but closed each month on the first and third Monday.